snufkinwa/algostack/docs/core-topics/data_structures/README.md

 ### Choosing the Right Data Structure 🌟

 - **Arrays/Lists**: For fast index access and when order matters—like a neatly ordered shelf.
+- **Linked Lists**: For dynamic additions and deletions without shifting elements—perfect for when you need flexibility without strict index access.
 - **Trees**: For hierarchy and efficient searching and sorting—think of them as natural organizers.
 - **Dictionaries**: The go-to for fast lookups by unique keys—perfect for mapping one-to-one data.
 - **Graphs**: For complex relationships, like social networks or transportation maps.